 Megan graduated from the European School of Osteopathy in Kent, England with a Master of Osteopathy degree after completing a four year, full-time degree involving over 1000 hours of supervised clinical experience.
 While studying her Osteopathy degree, Megan discovered a passion for the treatment of babies and children.
 Following this, she completed a two-year post-graduate course at the Osteopathic Centre for Children in London, England, which involved over 600 hours of clinic-based training, working in a range of environments from private practice to Neonatal Intensive Care Units.

 While treating patients, Megan enjoys using a range of techniques such as joint mobilization, articulation, stretching and cranial osteopathy.
 She likes to ensure that the patient as a whole has been considered, making sure that she doesn’t just look at the area of pain but looks at all aspects of their life that may be influencing their problem.
 Megan frequently gives exercises to patients to allow them to continue their rehabilitation at home or gives advice for parents to help their children be more comfortable and settled at home.

-While not working, Megan enjoys taking part in a variety of sports, going for hikes and looking after her two bunnies.
+While not working, Megan enjoys hiking, camping, playing rugby and looking after her two bunnies.